afps-spec

 4.2 Version Range Resolution

-Dependency values MUST be valid semver ranges (e.g., ^1.0.0, ~2.1, >=3.0.0, *).
+A dependency entry’s version (in the object form, or the entry value itself in the string form) MUST be a valid semver range (e.g., ^1.0.0, ~2.1, >=3.0.0, *).
 Consumers MUST reject invalid semver range syntax.
 How consumers resolve ranges against a package catalog is an implementation concern.

 4.3 Circular Dependencies